kennyfellows/node-scratchpad/README.md

 ## Description
 Tmux script to create a "scratchpad" for quickly writing/running throwaway Node code.
-Alternative to starting a repl, or writing code in your browser console, etc
+Alternative to starting a repl, an online service like repl.it, or writing code in your browser console, etc.

 ### Why it's Useful
 I often find myself wanting to write and run some throwaway code as I reason about various problems.
 I will sometimes open up the Chrome Console to write code, but this can get annoying if you use `const`, as re-running your code will cause `Identifier has already been declared` errors.